JEK-III/DataPubSurvey/SurveyPaperScrap.md

 ###Credit/citation
 * there is consensus in the scholarly communication community that the right thing to do is to cite formally in the reference list \cite{force11_data_citation_synthesis_group_joint_2014}
-* however, past studies have found that this is rarely actually done
+* however, past studies have found that this is rarely actually done.\cite{sieber_not_1995, mooney_citing_2011, mooney_anatomy_2012}
-* *\cite{sieber_not_1995}: [old, somewhat complicated table of locations to parse]
+* In a 1995 survey of 198 papers that used published datasets, Sieber and Trumbo found that only 18.7% (37) had a citation with at least the title in the reference list \cite{sieber_not_1995}.
+Seven years later, Mooney and Newton conducted a followup survey of 65 papers; only 16.9% (11) cited in the reference list.
+* In the sieber survey, 30.8% (61) of papers included the title of the dataset in the text of the paper; for Mooney it was 69.2% (45).

-* here, most respondents agreed that formal citation is the way to go
+* here, most respondents agreed that formal citation is the way to go.
+This was the most common response to both how a datset creator should be credited 83% (126) and how they actually did credit the creator of a dataset that they used 63% (81)
-* furthermore, none of them would admit to informally citing data in the body of the paper
+* furthermore, none of them would admit to informally citing data in the body of the paper; could be confusion over terminology, could be differences in the group, could be lack of self-awareness
 * there was good agreement between the hypothetical and the reported actual behavior
 * *obviously, self-reported behavior comes with caveats
 * *e.g. very likely that a bio researcher using a GenBank sequence won't view that as data reuse